Vincent-Projects/100DaysOfCode/logprogress.md

 # 2020 October 27
 Today i started to code the design for the blog in my portfolio.
 I watched video for implementing KeystoneJS but i decided to implement my own CMS.
 I already know enough about CRUD and already have implemented lot of it through some projects.
 I need to learn more about security and need to make design responsive.

+# 2020 October 28
+Today i finished the new design for my projects and changes are online.
+I also finaly made a simple effect while hovering cards that i wished i realized and i thought i will be complicated but i succeed.